Welcome To Our Lady of Loreto

 Mommy and Daddy take my hand......

-take me out to Freedomland
+take me out to Freedomland.

-Lundy Brothers Seafood Restaurant
+Lundy Brothers seafood restaurant

-Emmons Ave.
-1946
+Emmons Avenue, 1946

 Sunrise Drive-In Theater

-Sunrise Hwy, Valley Stream, NY
+Sunrise Highway, Valley Stream, NY

 Williamsburg Savings Bank

 1 Hanson Pl.
-Brooklyn, NY
+Brooklyn,

 Tallest building in Brooklyn